MathieuMjr/holbertonschool-hbnb/part2/hbnb/README.md

 ## SUPPORTED FEATURES:

-Since this is a simple version of AirBNB with the purpose to practice alone and in a limited amount of time, not everything is perfect and some HTTP methods are not handled yet as well as some attributes and objects are missing.
+Since this is a simple version of AirBNB with the purpose to practice alone and in a limited amount of time, some features are intentionally simplified due to time constraints.

 Notice:
 -  `DELETE` HTTP methods are not handled except for `reviews`.
-- All object inherits from Base Model
+- All objects inherit from Base Model

 | MODELS OBJECTS | ATTRIBUTES | API ENDPOINTS | METHODS |